dollarshaveclub/e2e/README.md

 - Official Selenium Webdriver JS SDK - http://seleniumhq.github.io/selenium/docs/api/javascript/
 - Sauce Labs

-End-to-end tests is inherently flaky, so we built a runner to help mitigate the flakiness:
+We built a runner to help mitigate flakiness and maximize test speed:

-- Automatically setup and destroy your `selenium` driver so you don't have to
 - Retry support - retry a test as many times as you'd like
 - Retry local tests on Sauce Labs - if a local test keeps failing, retry it on Sauce Labs for the logs, video, and screenshots
+- Parallelism and concurrency - run local and remote tests with separate, configurable concurrencies
+- Per-step timeouts - helps debug your E2E tests when your `await`s hang, which is the right way to write Selenium tests

+We also added features to make writing and running tests easier:

+- Automatically setup and destroy your `selenium` driver so you don't have to
 - Filter tests by browsers
 - Filter tests by local or remote (Sauce Labs) tests
-- Parallelism and concurrency - run local and remote tests with separate, configurable concurrencies
-- Per-step timeouts - helps debug your E2E tests when your `await`s hang
 - Unwinding - easily run your tests multiple times with different parameters and clients

 See our [example tests](tests/).